-This alarm is designed to sense smoke entering its sensing chamber.
-It does not sense gas, heat (except for 913T), or flames.
+This smoke alarm is designed to sense smoke entering its sensing chamber.
+It does not sense gas, heat (except for the H or T options), or flames.

 When properly located, installed, and maintained, this smoke alarm is designed to provide early warning of developing fires at a reasonable cost.
-This alarm monitors the air and, when it senses smoke, activates its built-in alarm horn.
+This unit monitors the air and, when it senses smoke, activates its built-in alarm horn.
 It can provide precious time for you and your family to escape from your residence before a fire spreads.
-Such an early warning, however, is possible only if the alarm is located, installed, and maintained as specified in this User's Manual.
+Such an early warning, however, is possible only if the smoke alarm is located, installed, and maintained as specified in this User's Manual.